Active Shooter/Threat Resources

 Research has shown that individuals that carry out these incidents follow a predictable pattern of behavior known as the "Pathway to Violence."
 The information below will provide guidance on "behaviors of concern" that can help identify if someone is progressing towards a violent act.
-By spotting these behaviors and taking action, we can have an opportunity to prevent these incidents from occuring in the first place.
+By spotting these behaviors and taking action, we can have an opportunity to prevent these incidents from occurring in the first place.

 The videos below provide valuable direction into response options, behaviors of concern, and other related issues.

 This video is the latest active shooter presentation that we provide to our community.
 In it we discuss the behaviors of concern to watch for, response tactics if an active shooter incident occurs, and emergency communications protocols.